The Annual Register: Editorial aims

 The Annual Register in its current form aims to provide an authoritative, accurate, and interesting summary of the history of the year.
 This includes charting the immediate history of individual countries and also covering developments across a broad spectrum of science and the humanities.
-It aims to maintain The Annual Register’s traditional role as a well-respected reference work, while also providing an interesting and lively read.
+It aims to maintain The Annual Registers traditional role as a well-respected reference work, while also providing an interesting and lively read.